cameronball/cameronball/README.md

 <img src="https://komarev.com/ghpvc/?username=cameronball&label=Profile%20views&color=0eb44d&style=flat-square" alt="Profile Views" />
 </h3>

 - 🔭 **I’m currently working on <a href="https://github.com/stronghold-financial/stronghold">Stronghold</a>, the future of currency.
-Which is a part of <a href="https://github.com/popularis-project/popularis-platform">Popularis</a>, the future of society and the solution to every ideology being flawed in some way.
+This is a part of <a href="https://github.com/popularis-project/popularis-platform">Popularis</a>, the future of society and the solution to every ideology being flawed in some way.
 These may be the most influential and societally important projects in humankind.**

 - 🌱 **I’m currently learning about democracy, society and political systems for my project <a href="https://github.com/popularis-project/popularis-platform">Popularis</a>.**